 The EA's Reservoir Flood Maps (RFM) (2021) show where water may go in the unlikely event of a reservoir or dam failure.
+Figure 2-7 shows the RFM in a "dry day" and "wet day" scenario.
 A "dry day" scenario assumes that the water level in the reservoir is the same as the spillway level or the underside of the roof for a service reservoir and the watercourses upstream and downstream of the reservoir are at a normal level.
 A "wet day" scenario assumes a worst-case scenario where a reservoir releases water held on a "wet day" when local rivers have already overflowed their banks.